bryansteiner/gpu-passthrough-tutorial/README.md

 <a name="footnote1">1</a>.
 Check out [this thread](https://news.ycombinator.com/item?id=18328323) from Hacker News for more information. <br/>
 <a name="footnote2">2</a>.
 I'll be using the term *iGPU* to refer to Intel's line of integrated GPUs that usually come built into their processors, and the term *dGPU* to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (Nvidia/AMD).
 <a name="footnote3">3</a>.
 Make sure that the monitor input used for your gaming VM supports FreeSync/G-Sync technology.
 In my case, I reserved the displayport 1.2 input for my gaming VM since G-Sync is not supported across HDMI (which was instead used for host graphics).
+<a name="footnote4">4</a>.
+By default, I wanted my Linux host to be able to perform CUDA work on the attached NVIDIA gpu.
+Just because my graphics card wasn't attached to a display didn't stop me from wanting to use it for ML/AI applications.